nickolaij/Drop/README.md

 # Drop.
-A game about herding your opponent.
+A game about moving your opponent's pieces directly.

 The game rules can be found [here](Drop.pdf).
 A printable version of the board is avaliable in [Colour](PrintnPlay/ColourHexGrid.pdf) and [Grayscale](PrintnPlay/BWHexGrid.pdf).